PhilMele/M3Project/README.md

 remove uncommented stuff (grants-available)
-Set referrer to all return buttons make grants `active` for them to be displayed to users
+Set referrer to all return buttons make grants `active` for them to be displayed to users add possibility to make user granter or grantee in admin panel

 COLOUR PALETTE
 #264653